 Matt Newbury

 Matt is an experienced events and marketing executive, with a background in copywriting and journalism.
-Over the last two decades he has worked the English Riviera Tourist Board, The Exeter Northcott Theatre and more recently at Torbay Council where he provides the marketing for Torre Abbey, the English Riviera Geopark, Sports and Culture and Events in general.
-He has executed full marketing strategies for a number of key events across the region and enjoys coming up with quirky dynamic and fun ways of promoting events.
-Matt is also a published author and has co-written four books on wild swimming, as well as books about Agatha Christie, Daphne du Maurier and the Mayflower.
+Over the last two decades he has worked the English Riviera Tourist Board, The Exeter Northcott Theatre and Torbay Council, where he managed the marketing for Torre Abbey, the English Riviera Geopark, Sports and Culture and Events in general.
+In a freelance capacity, he is the Creative Director of the Agatha Christie Festival, which takes place across Torbay every September.
+He is also the co-author of the best-selling Wild Swimming Walks series of books, while he has also written books about Agatha Christie, Daphne du Maurier and the Mayflower.

 Vik Westaway

+Vik is a Willow and Wire sustainable sculptor, participatory artist and creative producer with over 20 year’s experience.
 Vik splits her time between her Coach House Studio where she works to commission on projects for large gardens & public spaces and cultural programmes that connect communities.

-Participatory arts projects include giant light festivals, summer sculpture trails, lantern parades and place making activities.
-Vik collaborates with fellow professional artists, production teams and a vibrant volunteer sector to create happenings, site-specific commissions that gather people together to learn, create and celebrate.
+Vik collaborates with fellow professional artists, production teams and a vibrant volunteer sector to create happenings and site-specific commissions which gather people together to learn, create and celebrate.

 Clients include designers, private collectors, companies, charities, councils and housing groups, education settings, summer schools.
-In addition she has created large scale sculptures for The Woodland Trust and award winning gardens at The RHS Chelsea and Hampton Court Flower Shows.
+In addition Vik has created large scale sculptures for The Woodland Trust and award winning gardens at The RHS Chelsea and Hampton Court Flower Shows.

 Anna Gilroy